 The University Grants Academy (UGA) provides support to faculty members from across the campus over the spring semester in writing a federal grant proposal to fund their RSCA.
 Faculty in the College of Science typically apply in their first year at SJSU, however all tenure-track and tenured faculty who have not yet received major external grants are eligible to apply.
 Applications are typically due late in the fall semester of the academic year, and are announced by email each year.

 Faculty selected for the UGA program receive 3 WTUs of assigned time for writing a grant in spring of the following year, and are placed in cohorts of five.
 Each cohort meets weekly with a facilitator, who is a faculty member or administrator with expertise in grant-writing in a related discipline or with the agency to which the UGA faculty are applying.
 Throughout the semester, UGA faculty learn about and write each section of their grant proposal, while receiving feedback from their facilitators as well as internal (SJSU) mentors in their disciplines who they select.
 UGA faculty also meet the SJSU Research Foundation staff members who will help them through the grant submission process.
 Toward the end of the semester, the Office of Research even pays the external reviewer of your choice to review your grant proposal and give you feedback on how to improve it!
-Find additional information about this program on the Research and Innovation website.
+Find additional information about this program here.

 SJSU Research Development Group